HermesBoots/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## A Dream Doesn't Become Reality through Magic; It Takes Sweat, Determination, and Hard Work
 Magically changing an array with undefined stack manipulation.

+## It Is the Addition of Strangeness to Beauty That Constitutes the Romantic Character in Art
+Adding two huge integers passed as strings.